akpw/Obj-C-FusionTables/README.md

 * The same applies to other Fusion Tables resources such as Templates and Styles, represented by the ````FTTemplate```` and ````FTStyle```` classes
 * ````FTSQLQuery```` class represents the Fusion Table SQL query resource and has corresponding methods such as ````select...````, ````insert...````, ````update...````, ````delete...````.
 * ````FTSQLQueryBuilder```` helps build SQL statements for various SQL queries.
-* ````GoogleAuthorizationController```` class conviniently wraps around Google Authentication library, providing simple ways to sign-in / sign-out and authenticating general requests to Google Services.
+* ````GoogleAuthorizationController```` class conveniently wraps around Google Authentication library, providing simple ways to sign-in / sign-out and authenticating general requests to Google Services.
-* ````GoogleServicesHelper```` provides an easy & light-weight access to related Google serivces such as URL Shortener or Google Drive ACL (while libraries such as [Google APIs Client](https://code.google.com/p/google-api-objectivec-client/) already cover these other services in greater depth they also require non-trivial installation & introduce yet another set of APIs).
+* ````GoogleServicesHelper```` provides an easy & light-weight access to related Google services such as URL Shortener or Google Drive ACL (while libraries such as [Google APIs Client](https://code.google.com/p/google-api-objectivec-client/) already cover these other services in greater depth they also require non-trivial installation & introduce yet another set of APIs).

 ## A few quick code samples
 * read a list of Fusion Tables